Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Analysis of Learned Representations: Elucidating the Mechanism

 \section{Analysis of Learned Representations: Elucidating the Mechanism}

-While the objective metrics confirm \emph{that} Smart Embedding improves generalization, we now investigate \emph{why}.
-We utilize the representation analysis metrics defined in \textbf{Chapter 4} (EffRank and $\eta$) to analyze the intrinsic dimensionality and efficiency of the learned embeddings.
+While the objective metrics confirm \emph{that} Smart Embedding improves generalization, I now investigate \emph{why}.
+I utilize the representation analysis metrics defined in \textbf{Chapter 4} (EffRank and $\eta$) to analyze the intrinsic dimensionality and efficiency of the learned embeddings.